bitfalls/bitfalls_content/authors/Periza/00-razbijanje-zabluda-o-kriptovalutama/en_US/final.md

 Bitcoin appeared as any other currency - from salt to gold.
 People consider that bitcoin payment system is useful.
 Bitcoin is transferable, divisible, exchangeable, durable and scarce.
 Bitcoin as money has all the best properties of money as his payment network adds weightlessness and spacelessness that enables the whole world to trade without relying on some third party and that's pretty much it.
 There no any "catch".
-After all, bitcoin is an open source software, everyone can see it's code and propose improvements to it - and that's where all the stories about his bad properties or that it's created for the sake of someone becoming rich should stop.
-Those who bought bitcoin, i.e. those who where "early in the game" today enjoy a great profit, but it would be the same if they lost money in case others did not recognize it's valued and it's price dropped, that's a property of every market - those who can recognize value in something earlier and they buy something earlier have a right on all the gains that they later have, nothing to be worried about.
+After all, bitcoin is an open source software, everyone can see its code and propose improvements to it - and that's where all the stories about his bad properties or that it's created for the sake of someone becoming rich should stop.
+Those who bought bitcoin, i.e. those who where "early in the game" today enjoy a great profit, but it would be the same if they lost money in case others did not recognize its value and its price dropped, that's a property of every market - those who can recognize value in something earlier and they buy something earlier have a right on all the gains that they later have, nothing to be worried about.

 [blockchain]: https://bitfalls.com/2017/08/20/blockchain-explained-blockchain-works/
 [articles]: https://bitfalls.com/2017/08/20/cryptocurrency/